imperva/terraform-provider-incapsula/website/docs/r/simplified_redirect_rules_configuration.markdown

 # incapsula_simplified_redirect_rules_configuration

-Provides simplified redirect rules, Similar to REDIRECT rules in `incapsula_delivery_rules_configuration` but with the following limitations:
+Provides simplified redirect rules.
+The functionality is similar to REDIRECT rules in `incapsula_delivery_rules_configuration` but with the following limitations:
 * They cannot specify a `filter` (logical predicate tested before executing the rule)
 * There cannot be 2 rules with the same origin (`from`) argument
 * Wildcards cannot be used in the origin (`from`) argument